devalacarte/mediaplayer/README.md

 + download missing album arts + save in db
 + click on album art to play whole album
 + click on album name to list album details
++ favoritize artist/album/song and auto add to playlist
++ option to only load favorites
++ most played
 + create and Save playlist (either file or db)
 + possibility for more than one library / database (for example, library for party music, normal music, ...)
 + set track to listened on lastfm when played for more than 30 seconds